flyteorg/flyte/cookbook/core/remote_flyte/README.rst

 Re-building a new Docker container image for every code change you make can become cumbersome and slow.
-If you're making purely code changes that **do not** require updating your container definition, you can make use of fast serialization and registration to speed up your iteration process and reduce the time it takes to upload new entity versions to your hosted Flyte deployment.
+If you're making purely code changes that **do not** require updating your container definition, you can make use of fast serialization and registration to speed up your iteration process and reduce the time it takes to upload new entity versions and development code to your hosted Flyte deployment.

 First, run the fast serialization target: